 Sandbox is a security feature in Google Chrome.
 There is a possibility of technical conflicts with Sandbox.
 Disable the feature and test Chrome.
 If you still experience the crashes, please re-enable the feature.

 3. Click the Shortcut tab.

 4. At the end of the path specified in the Target textbox, add this command- ” –no-sandbox” (without quotes)

 5. Click Apply | OK.

 Activate Incognito Mode

-5. Make sure all checkboxes are checked; except the last one.
+4. Check all the boxes except the last one.

-3. Select your ad-filter, click the Uninstall button.
+3. Select an Ad-Filter program, click Uninstall button.

 4. Follow the wizard and restart your computer.